elf4j/elf4j-provider/README.md

 Some logging information has to be gathered by the main application thread, synchronously to the business workflow.
 For example, caller thread and code detail information such as method name, line number, or file name are performance-wise expensive to retrieve, yet unavailable for a different/asynchronous thread to look up.
-The elf4j-engine takes measures to minimize the synchronous portion of the logging work by generating a log event, before handing off the event for asynchronous processing.
+The elf4j-engine gathers such minimally required information by synchronously generating a log event, before handing it off for asynchronous processing (formatting log data and output to final destination).
 Nevertheless, it helps if the client application can do without performance-sensitive information in the first place; the default log pattern configuration does not include caller code detail and thread information.

-Once the required information is gathered, the rest of the log processing (data processing and output) is asynchronous.
-The ideal situation of asynchronous logging is that the application would just "fire and forget" the log events, and continue its main business flow without further blocking, in which case the log processing throughput has little impact on the main application.
+The ideal situation of asynchronous logging is for the main application to "fire and forget" the log events, and continue its main business flow without further blocking, in which case the log processing throughput has little impact on the main application.
 That only happens, however, when the work queue hosting the asynchronous log events (a.k.a. the asynchronous buffer) is not full between the main application and the asynchronous log process.
 When the asynchronous buffer is full ("overloaded"), the log process becomes pseudo-synchronous, in which case not only will the main application be back-pressured while awaiting available buffer capacity, but also the extra cost of facilitating asynchronous communications will now add to that of the main workflow.
-By contrast, a true synchronous logging without buffer will delay the main workflow in each transaction, albeit having no additional cost for asynchrony.
+By contrast, a true synchronous logging without buffering will delay the main workflow in each transaction, albeit having no additional cost for asynchrony.

+For asynchronous logging to work well, the log processing throughput should, over time, exceed the log event generation rate; the work queue hosting the log events should serve as temporary buffer when the log eventing rate is momentarily higher than the log processing throughput.

-Buffering may also help a conceptually synchronous pipeline by providing the "batch effect"; e.g. flushing data bytes to an output stream in larger batches often outperforms that in smaller-sized chunks.
+Buffering may also help a conceptually synchronous pipeline by providing the "batch effect"; e.g. flushing data bytes to an output stream in larger-sized batches often outperforms that in smaller-sized chunks.
 To take the desired advantage of buffering and asynchronous logging, buffer overload should be minimized.
-Since in reality there is always a limit that a host environment can accommodate, it is important to set up the proper capacity to maximize the log processing throughput and minimize buffer overloads.
+Since in reality there is always a limit on the buffer capacity a host environment can accommodate, it is important to set up the proper capacity to maximize the log processing throughput and minimize buffer overloads.

 The elf4j-engine has two buffers.